Skip to main content

 Entitlement / tier gating

 Valid key ≠ PRO.
 Authentication and entitlement are orthogonal.
-Every PRO-gated endpoint runs a separate isCallerPremium(req) check (server/_shared/premium-check.ts) that does not accept a trusted browser Origin as proof of PRO, even though it accepts Origin for anonymous/public access. isCallerPremium returns true only when one of these is present:
+Every PRO-gated endpoint runs a separate isCallerPremium(req) check (server/_shared/premium-check.ts) that does not accept Origin or an anonymous browser session as proof of PRO. isCallerPremium returns true only when one of these is present:

 • A valid X-WorldMonitor-Key (env-allowlisted from WORLDMONITOR_VALID_KEYS, or a user-owned wm_-prefixed key whose Convex record has the apiAccess entitlement), or